This With a Local supplies insider tips on things to do and see while visiting the city of Vancouver, British Columbia.

+This edition of the With a Local series provides insider tips to Vancounver, British Columbia.
 Nicole Ford first moved to Vancouver in 1996 and has lived there continuously since 2007.
 Nicole is a communications manager for the Rocky Mountaineer, the luxury train that travels along four scenic routes in western Canada.

 While I was over in Vancouver, and about to ride the Rocky Mountaineer to Banff, I chatted with Nicole about Vancouver’s attractions and why she thinks it’s a great place to live and work.